A straightforward guide to Pomeranian care that will help you keep your Pom happy and healthy!

 It's very important though to keep a close eye on your pomeranian puppy when he/she isn't crated or confined.
 It's quite simple for a tiny pup to squat and pee in the blink of an eye, and if you're not supervising closely enough you just might miss it!

 Patience and consistency are the keys to successful housebreaking.
-Set up your routine, use the crate consistently, and be loving but firm in following the procedure daily.
+Set up your routine, use a crate consistently, and be loving but firm in following the procedure daily.

 Puppies learn through repetition and association, and need you to show them, clearly ,what is expected of them.